capt-meelo/capt-meelo.github.io/_posts/2018-06-28-vulnserver-gter.md

 The last thing to do was to connect to the newly opened port to have a shell access.
 ![Shell](/static/img/03/19.png)

-I really enjoyed and learned a lot from this exploitation because of the several problems that I encountered along the way.
+I really enjoyed and learned a lot from this exploitation because of the several problems that I encountered along the way. :smile: